Heaphy Track: James Mackay Hut to Heaphy Hut

 The track descends through forest along a spur between Deception Creek to the south and the Lewis River to the north.
 The type of vegetation changes markedly as the track descends towards the Heaphy River.
 Stunted manuka and beech trees seen at the top become taller, and the sub-canopy and ground vegetation becomes more dense.
-At the bottom of the descent, there is typical West Coast rainforest, and the first nikau palms can be seen.
+At the bottom of the descent, there is typical West Coast rainforest, and the first nīkau palms can be seen.
 There is a shelter near the junction of the Lewis and Heaphy Rivers.

 The route then crosses the Heaphy River and the track then follows a large bend in the river under limestone bluffs.
 The track follows the true left of the Heaphy River and crosses the Gunner River near its junction with the Heaphy.
-The vegetation along this part of the route is lowland podcarp forest, with an increasing number of nikau palms closer to Heaphy Hut, where they dominate the forest.
+The vegetation along this part of the route is lowland podcarp forest, with an increasing number of nīkau palms closer to Heaphy Hut, where they dominate the forest.
 The Heaphy Hut and campsite is around 500 m back from the beach, overlooking the Heaphy River mouth, with a view of surf and the Tasman Sea.

 Heaphy Hut to Kōhaihai River mouth

 This final section of the track is all close to the coastline, with the route partly in forest and partly on the beach or beach margins.
 There are several stream crossings along the route.
 The Katipo Creek shelter is located at the mid-point of this section of the track.
-The landscape of the coastline with its pounding surf and the coastal forest with groves of nikau palms is described by some as the highlight of the track.
+The landscape of the coastline with its pounding surf and the coastal forest with groves of nīkau palms is described by some as the highlight of the track.
 Towards the end of this section of the track there is a climb from Scotts Beach to around 160 m over a saddle set back from Kōhaihai Bluff.
-The track the descends to a crossing of the Kōhaihai River and the end of the track at the car park.
+The track then descends to a crossing of the Kōhaihai River and the end of the track at the car park.